Allaby-lab/PIA/README.txt

 BLASTing your input FASTA
 -------------------------
 -   PIA interprets BLAST output from your query FASTA.
--   Read names must be identical in the FASTA and BLAST files.
-If the read names in your FASTA contains whitespace, the BLAST file will truncate them and they will no longer be identical.
 -   This is the basic recommended BLAST command: blastn -db [database] -num_threads [n] -query [input FASTA] -out [output]  -max_target_seqs 500 -outfmt "6 std staxids"
 -   -max_target_seqs 500 returns up to the first ~500 hits for each read.
 PIA only considers a finite amount that is probably some way below 500.
 500 is a safe bet for now.